 In 2012, OCSE awarded Section 1115 grants to California, Colorado, Iowa, Ohio, South Carolina, Tennessee, Texas, Wisconsin to test the efficacy of child support-led employment programs through the CSPED.
-The goal is to increase the reliable payment of child support by noncustodial parents who are willing but unable to pay.
+The goal is to increase reliable child support payments among noncustodial parents who are unable to pay child support.

 Wisconsin was also awarded a grant to manage the evaluation of CSPED.

 Top CSPED Resources